gravitational/workshop/k8sprod.md

     emptyDir: {}
 ```

+By default the volume is backed by whatever disk is backing the node, however note that it is cleared permanently if the pod leaves the node for whatever reason (it's persists across container restarts within a pod though).

+For small files it may be beneficial to set `emptyDir.medium` field to `Memory` which will make Kubernetes to use a RAM-backed filesystem, `tmpfs` instead.

-### Anti-Pattern: Using `latest` tag
+### Anti-Pattern: Using `latest` Tag

-Do not use `latest` tag in production.
-It creates ambiguity, as it's not clear what real version of the app this is.
+It is not recommended to use use `latest` tag in production as it creates ambiguity.
+For example, looking at tha "latest" tag, it is not possible to tell which version of the application is actually running.

-It is ok to use `latest` for development purposes, although make sure you set `imagePullPolicy` to `Always`, to make sure
-Kubernetes always pulls the latest version when creating a pod:
+It is ok to use `latest` for development purposes, although make sure you set `imagePullPolicy` to `Always`, to make sure Kubernetes always pulls the latest version when creating a pod:

 ```yaml
 apiVersion: v1